mhalber/msh/README.md

 ## Disclaimer

-These libraries have been inspired and modelled after excellent [libraries](https://github.com/nothings/stb) by Sean Barret.
+These libraries have been inspired by excellent [libraries](https://github.com/nothings/stb) by Sean Barret.
 I'd also like to point you to many other single file libraries:

 - [gb](https://github.com/gingerBill/gb)